Kama Ruijie: New Gonow Shuailing

-Wanxiang T01
+Wanxiang T01/T02

-The Wanxiang T01 (万象 T01) pure electric logistics panel van sold by Shanghai Wanxiang Automobile Co., Ltd. is another rebadged electric variant of the Kama Ruijie.
+The Wanxiang T01 (万象 T01) and Wanxiang T02 (万象 T02) pure electric logistics panel van sold by Shanghai Wanxiang Automobile Co., Ltd. is another rebadged electric variant of the Kama Ruijie.
 The Wanxiang T01 was launched in August 2022 with a completely restyled front end and tail lamps.
 The Wanxiang T01 has a 38.016kWh Lithium Iron Phosphate Batteries that is capable of pure electric range of 240 km.
 The electric motor has a maximum output of 70 kW and 230N·m.